brooksur/machine-learning-js/README.md

 ## Terms

 - Feature: a category of data points that affect the value of a _label_.
 Independent variable.
-- Label: The output of our algorithm
+- Label: The dependent variable.
 - Classification: The value of our labels belong to a _discrete_ set.
 A discrete set is a small number of possible values. (ex: spam, not spam, maybe spam)
 - Regression: The value of our labels belong to a _continuous_ set.
 A continuous set is usually a range between two bounds. (ex: $1-$1,000,000.00, 1lb-500lb)